How Long Does It Take To Get An SBA Loan?

 Although SBA microloans are beneficial for small businesses, they can be less straightforward than larger loans.
 That’s because the SBA initially lends to an intermediary lender or bank at a discount.
 Then, the intermediary lender or bank will have the authority to issue loans to the business.

-If you’re an entrepreneur with less than perfect credit, the microloan could be the right product for you.
+If you’re an entrepreneur with less-than-perfect credit, the microloan could be the right product for you.
 Among the different types of SBA loans, microloans are popular among minority women entrepreneurs.
-A consideration concerning microloans is their repayment term: 10 years.
+A consideration regarding microloans is their 10-year repayment term.

 United Capital Source can assist with all types of funding.
-Whether you want to get an SBA loan, small business line of credit, or other types of working capital loans, we can provide you with a free consultation and get you a loan approval on certain programs within 24 hours and have money in your bank account within a few business days.
+Whether you’re seeking an SBA loan, a small business line of credit, or other types of working capital loans, we can offer a complimentary consultation and assist you in obtaining a loan approval for specific programs within 24 hours, with funds in your bank account within a few business days.

 Whatever your business funding needs, United Capital Source has the lenders and the resources to make it happen!